NCIP/gdc-docs/docs/Data_Submission_Portal/Release_Notes/Data_Submission_Portal_Release_Notes.md

 ### Bugs Fixed Since Last Release

-* Issues with Transactions list page have been addressed.
+* Issues with transactions list page have been addressed.
 * Search feature has been improved.
 * Release processes (submit and release) have been finalized and implemented.

 ### Known Issues and Workarounds

-* In Browse > Submitted Files, "DOWNLOAD ALL" download cases and clinical data instead of submitted files.
-A workaround is to initiate the download from the Dashboard <!--PGDC-970-->.
+* In Browse > Submitted Files, "DOWNLOAD ALL" downloads cases and clinical data instead of submitted files.
+A workaround is to initiate the download from the Dashboard<!--PGDC-970-->.
 * In Browse > Case > Details, experimental data are not listed in "Related Entities" section<!--PGDC-850-->.
 * When uploading multiple files at once, validation will fail if a child entity is listed before its parent.
-A workaround is to ensure parent entities are listed before their children in the Upload wizard <!--PGDC-861-->.
+A workaround is to ensure parent entities are listed before their children in the Upload wizard<!--PGDC-861-->.
 * Submission status column is inconsistent between Submitted Files and Read Group.
-Submission Status says "Validated" when it should say "Submitted" when users submit data to GDC <!--PGDC-959-->.
+Submission Status says "Validated" when it should say "Submitted" when users submit data to the GDC<!--PGDC-959-->.
 * In the upload report, the number of affected cases is incorrect (show 0) when entities are created<!--PGDC-838-->.
-* In Dashboard > Release, Download of submitted data return data from the project workspace but not from snapshot (submitted files) <!--PGDC-774-->.
+* In Dashboard > Release, Download of submitted data returns data from the project workspace but not from snapshot (submitted files)<!--PGDC-774-->.
-* In Browse > Read Groups, the data completeness property is incorrect when multiple files are in the bundle <!--PGDC-916-->.
+* In Browse > Read Groups, the data completeness property is incorrect when multiple files are in the bundle<!--PGDC-916-->.
-* In Browse > Diagnosis/Treatment > Details, the hierarchy section is missing elements <!--PGDC-1023-->.
+* In Browse > Diagnosis/Treatment > Details, the hierarchy section is missing elements<!--PGDC-1023-->.
-* Data Validation Report: The rows in the report are sometimes duplicated and #Files in error are not showing up in the report, the user should go to Project > Browse > Submitted Files to see the files in error and the error type <!--PGDC-1025 and PGDC-997-->.
+* Data Validation Report: The rows in the report are sometimes duplicated and #Files in error are not showing up in the report.
+The user should go to Project > Browse > Submitted Files to see the files in error and the error type<!--PGDC-1025 and PGDC-997-->.
 * The Scientific Pre-alignment QC Report is not available.
 * The Submission Portal is not meant to support XML file submission, users have to submit files through the GDC API.